awaizman1/python_zth/overview/p20_exceptions/README.md

 ```

 > When raising an exception, pass a single str argument which describes the error.
-> Don't exploit the fact that exception can take arbitrary args, it's only for backwards.
+> Don't exploit the fact that exception can take arbitrary args, it's only for backwards ([pep-352](https://www.python.org/dev/peps/pep-0352/#id6)).

 ## finally clause
 Always prefer ```context managers``` over ```finally``` for cleanups!